Jexinte/P6-Snowtricks/readme.md

 # Configure your GMAIL SMTP

-An SMTP is used for the homepage form contact and when a user send a comment it will warn you that you have to handle them through the admin panel so you have to configure it so just follow the steps below or you can follow this tutorial too if you want [How to configure SMTP GMAIL](https://www.youtube.com/watch?v=yuOK6D7deTo) :

-Update the content of the following file `stmp_credentials_example.json` here how to do it :

 - Log in to your account [GMAIL](https://gmail.com)
-- Go to your profile && select the `Security` option`
+- Go to your profile & select the `Security` option`
-- Select the `Two-Step Verification` && `App Passwords`
+- Select the `Two-Step Verification` & `App Passwords`
 - On `Select an application` choose `Other` and write whatever you want
-- Click on `Generate` && You'll get a password copy it and replace `password application` in the `smtp_credentials_example.json` file  by the generate one
+- Click on `Generate` & You'll get a password copy it
-- Replace `youremail@example.com` by your own gmail address
-- Replace `smtp` by `smtp.gmail.com` && remove the word `example` from `smtp_credentials_example.json`

 Once everything is set up go in the `env` file and insert this line below :